Top Asbestos Exposure States in The U.S.

 Before we knew asbestos was a carcinogen, thousands of U.S. consumer products contained it.
 As a result of its widespread use, thousands of citizens are diagnosed with an asbestos-related disease each year, according to the Centers for Disease Control and Prevention.

 Heavy regulation limits asbestos use today, but there is no full ban in the United States.
 Some companies find loopholes in our laws that allow small amounts of asbestos in some imported products.
 The main exporters of asbestos are Russia, China, and Kazakhstan.
-No amount of asbestos is safe.
+No amount of asbestos is safe, but thankfully more veteran healthcare bills are being passed in an effort to support Veterans.
 Today, many buildings, homes, and schools built before the 1980s may still contain asbestos.

 Top 6 Asbestos Exposure States

 California is the top state for asbestos exposure-related deaths in the entire United States.
 Each year, about 1,000 citizens pass away from mesothelioma, asbestosis, or lung cancer.
 A total of over 20,000 citizens have passed away from an illness related to asbestos exposure since 1999.
 Citizens who risk exposure likely worked in the mining, oil, shipyard, or power plant industries.
-California is also home to natural asbestos deposits scattered over dozens of counties.
+California is also home to natural asbestos deposits scattered over dozens of counties, but does contain the West LA VA and Palo Alto VA Medical Center for treatment.

 Pennsylvania is the second-highest state for asbestos-related deaths.
 Between 1999 and 2018, over 14,000 citizens passed away from mesothelioma, asbestosis, or lung cancer.
 Natural asbestos deposits gave the state nickname of “asbestos capital of the world.”
 Four large amphibole asbestos mines unearthed large amounts of the toxin.
 Besides the mining industry, other occupations at steel mills, locomotive factories, and shipyards could have exposed thousands of workers.